Computer Arts Archive

-The Computer Arts Archive is a non-profit company that collects, exhibits and promotes computer artwork for the benefit of artists, audiences, curators, educators and researchers.
-It collaborates with other collections, museums and galleries to explore the impact of digital culture and ensure that computer art is recognised as a significant contemporary art form with a rich and diverse history.
+The Computer Arts Archive is a not-for-profit company that collects, exhibits and promotes computer arts for the benefit of artists, audiences, curators, educators and researchers.
+We collaborate with other collections, museums and galleries to explore the impact of digital culture and ensure that computer art is recognised as a significant contemporary art form with a rich and diverse history.
 In particular, we work closely with the Computer Arts Society, a member-based organisation founded in 1968.

 Monday 5th – Friday 9th July 2021

 The annual EVA London conference is being held in its normal time slot this year but is being delivered online.
 Presentations are available on the Computer Arts Society YouTube Channel.

 Micro Arts was founded in 1984 by Geoff Davis, along with an diverse group of young artists and programmers.
 In the mid-1980s it released computer generated art on data cassettes and Prestel TV teletext.
 A comprehensive collection of materials from Micro Arts has been donated to the Computer Arts Archive.